Carolina Mall Cinemas 10

 1 person favorited this theater

-Litchfield Reality (LR) began construction of the Carolina Mall Cinemas 8 in late 1985.
+Originally opened as the Carolina Mall Cinema III on December 22, 1976.
+A fourth screen was added in 1978 and it became a six screen theatre in 1982.
+It became the Carolina Mall Cinemas 8 in late-1985.
 She previously was located in the adjacent mall were a JC Penney’s now stands.
 Like many of her sister theatres CMS was one of several cookie cutter floor plans that LR design and built.
 In mid-1987 the cinemas was completed as boast the largest screen count around: eight screens.
 The Cinemas also hosted the first video store in Concord.
 This was eventually taken over and closed by Blockbuster Video.
 To this day you can see the holes in the interior panelling where the word “VIDEO” was installed.